KariHab/Weight_manager/README.md

 # Weight_manager
 A weight loss tracker over a week.
-Simple maths analysis and extrapolation date based on your weekly trend No GUI for the moment, command-line only
+Simple maths analysis and extrapolation date based on your weekly trend (kg based) No GUI for the moment, command-line only

 # What it does